yunshengtian/AutoOED/README.md

 pip install pymoo==0.4.1 pygco==0.0.16
 ```

-*Note: If you cannot properly run the programs after installation, please check if the version of these packages match our specifications.*
+*Note: We recommend to install with Python 3.7, because we have not tested on other versions.
+If you cannot properly run the programs after installation, please check if the version of these packages match our specifications.*

 ## Getting Started